lucasnotini/lucasnotini/README.md

 I am currently familiar with the following technologies:

+- Python - Django/Flask/Pandas
-- Java - Spring Boot
+- Java
 - Sql Databases
-- Javascript/Typescript/Angular
+- Javascript
 - MQL5
 - EasyLanguage
-- Python
 - CSS/HTML
 - Git/GitHub

-I am also on my way to learn more about:
+I am on my way to learn more about:

-- React
+- /Angular

 ... and anything else that I need to use :grinning: